Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 - Sorting

-Since the signature requires uniqueness, including order, sort the parameters by name.
+Since signatures require uniqueness, including order, the parameters must be sorted by name.

 - URL Encoding

-Standard request strings require UTF-8 character sets.
-Encode non-compliant characters in parameter names and values according to these rules:
+Since standard request strings require UTF-8 character sets, certain non-conforming characters in parameter names and values must be URL-encoded.
+Specific rules are:

-Other characters are encoded into %XY format, where XY is the hexadecimal representation of the ASCII code of the character.
-For example, English double quotes (“”) are encoded as %22;
+Other characters are encoded in %XY format, where XY is the hexadecimal representation of the ASCII code of the character.
+For example, English double quotes (“) are encoded as %22;

-Extended UTF-8 characters are encoded into %XY%ZA… format;
+For extended UTF-8 characters, they are encoded in %XY%ZA… format;

-Spaces should be encoded as %20, not plus (+).Note: Libraries that support URL encoding (such as Java’s java.net.URLEncoder) encode according to the MIME type "application/x-www-form-urlencoded".
-Implementations can directly use such methods, replacing plus (+) with %20, star (*) with %2A, and %7E with tilde (~) to get the encoded string as described above.
+English spaces ( ) are encoded as %20, not plus signs (+).Note: Generally, libraries that support URL encoding (like java.net.URLEncoder in Java) encode according to the MIME type "application/x-www-form-urlencoded".
+During implementation, these methods can be used directly, replacing plus signs (+) in the encoded string with %20, asterisks (*) with %2A, and restoring %7E to tilde (~) to get the encoded string described above.

 def percentEncode(str):